Minnesota Star Tribune: Minneapolis Tribune

 He died in 1918, endowing a school of journalism at the University of Minnesota.
-After a brief transitional period, Murphy's son Fred became the Tribune's publisher in 1921.
+After a brief transitional period, Murphy's younger brother Frederick E. Murphy became the Tribune's publisher in 1921.

 Minneapolis Daily Star

 The other half of the newspaper's history begins with the Minnesota Daily Star, which was founded on August 19, 1920, by elements of the agrarian Nonpartisan League and backed by Thomas Van Lear and Herbert Gaston.
-The Daily Star had difficulty attracting advertisers with its overt political agenda, and went bankrupt in 1924.
+The Daily Star had difficulty attracting advertisers with its overtly political agenda and went bankrupt in 1924.
 After its purchase by A. B. Frizzell and former New York Times executive John Thompson, the newspaper became the politically independent Minneapolis Daily Star.